bencorrado/bluez-bencorrado/docs/reference/sending-files.md

 From now on it will listen for incoming OBEX transfers and when such transfers happen, it will prompt for a decision: accept or deny.

-Please note that software in the edge channel is still undergoing development and  quality checks.
-Therefore do not hesitate to report any errors or inconveniences so that we can make it better.
+Please note that the software in the edge channel is for testing purposes only, therefore, do not hesitate to report any bugs or inconveniences found.